Tarsiciosh/EssentialFeed/NOTES.md

 - call map on image and assign the data in the transform closure
 - call again map and save the context
-[refactor procedural code into a chain of map operations]
+[refactor procedural code into a chain of map operations] [move CoreDataFeedStore implementation of the FeedStore protocol to separate file]

 - create a new project ios single view app: EssentialApp
 - remove landscape (left and right)